Table of Contents_

 You may have to adjust the picture settings to get your modern TV to display old-school content in the correct way.

 The steps here will depend on your available ports and connections, so they might vary, but this process should not be more complicated than, say, learning how to connect a TV to a receiver.
+Additionally, while you have your TV out, you can learn how to install TV safety straps.
+These will make sure the TV won’t fall or tip out of its cabinet and cause damage to furniture or people.
+They are especially helpful if you have rambunctious animals or small children.

 What about the cables themselves?